warte67/SDOM/docs/architecture_overview.md

 Creation and lifetime of objects flow through the Factory.
 Types register themselves once; clients ask the Factory to create by type/name.
 The Factory maintains a name → pointer registry and returns typed handles rather than raw pointers, which decouples producers of references from the owners of objects.
 This design makes it straightforward to swap or reload resources, test in isolation, and build tools around a stable naming scheme.

 The library integrates cleanly into CMake-based applications as a static archive (libSDOM.a), with an examples/test/prog illustrating usage.
 External dependencies focus on the SDL3 family (video, image, ttf, mixer).
-Scripting and data-driven workflows can be layered on top—Lua via sol2 is supported—while configuration can be provided by your preferred format.
+Scripting and configuration are implemented with Lua (via sol2).
+All data‑driven workflows and object creation use Lua tables and scripts; JSON configuration is no longer supported.
 The result is a small, composable core with clear extension points and a predictable runtime model.

 ![Architecture Diagram](diagrams/architecture_overview/diagram-01.svg)